Icosahunter/nailclipper/README.md

         size = (256, 256)
     )

-    # The icon thumbnail manager is like the simple thumbnail generator, but it will use icons as a backup if a thumbnail can't be generated
+    # The icon thumbnail manager is like the image thumbnail generator, but it will use icons as a backup if a thumbnail can't be generated
     # This preset is especially helpful for file browser type use cases
     icon_tm = ThumbnailManager.icon_thumbnail_manager(
         cache_dir = './cache/thumbnails',